FlaccidFacade/cliSkeleton/README.md

   NOTE: in visual studio using pytestArgs remove "--cov-report", "xml:cov.xml", "--cov=src" arguements if you with to debug tests

-  testing the cli script from the click documents recommends:
+  testing the CLI script from the click documents recommends:

-  """
-  To test the script, you can make a new virtualenv and then install your package:

-  virtualenv venv
-  . venv/bin/activate
-  pip install --editable .

-  Afterwards, your command should be available:

-  $ yourscript
-  Hello World!

-  """

-  But i think end2end testing is important so lets go one step further

   """
   For basic testing, Click provides the click.testing module which provides test functionality that helps you invoke command line applications and check their behavior.